TrendsAI-bit/Solanatokensincinerator/getting-started/quick-start.md

 # 🚀 Quick Start

-Get started with Stellar Incinerator in just a few minutes!
+Get started with Bonkseus Incinerator in just a few minutes!

 ## Prerequisites